 It’s currently unknown whether the following remains true as of the release of Shadowkeep.
 But given the changes to how Glory is lost and the bracket-loss protection, there’s not as much importance placed on these weekly bumps.

 Prior to the release of Shadowkeep, players could expect the following Glory points to be awarded to them if they played at least three matches of Competitive in the week:

 - Guardian: 160

 - Mythic: 0

 Quickest way to Fabled Glory Rank

 Reaching Fabled Glory Rank in Competitive Crucible is no easy task.
-At the moment, the reward for climbing this mountain is The Recluse Pinnacle weapon, a powerful submachine gun.
+At the moment, there is currently no reward for reaching this milestone other than bragging rights.
 Head over to the Shacknews Destiny 2 guide for more Crucible and Gambit breakdowns.